a red text over a black background

 …especially if the person doing it happens to be a pilot in the cockpit of the airplane itself, about which I reported in this article on Thursday, September 25, 2014.

-Perhaps the analogy between pornography and smoking aboard an airplane is flawed — if only because smoking is not allowed at all aboard an airplane; while someone could sneak pornographic material and discreetly view it aboard an airplane.
+Perhaps the analogy between pornography and smoking aboard an airplane is flawed — if only because smoking has not been allowed at all aboard an airplane for years; while someone could sneak pornographic material and discreetly view it aboard an airplane.
 One cannot discreetly smoke aboard an airplane, to my knowledge…

 …and I am not suggesting that an airline provide pornographic entertainment to its passengers; but if a passenger has smuggled a copy of a pornographic magazine to view during a flight and no one else ever knows about it, is that wrong?
 Is any harm being done to anyone else as a result?